Art-of-WiFi/UniFi-API-client/README.md

 ## UniFi Controller API client class

-A PHP class which provides access to Ubiquiti's **UniFi Controller API**.
-Versions 4.x.x and 5.x.x of the UniFi Controller software are supported (version 5.6.18 has been confirmed to work).
+A PHP class which provides access to Ubiquiti's **UniFi Controller API**, versions 4.x.x and 5.x.x of the UniFi Controller software are supported (version 5.6.18 has been confirmed to work).
 It's a standalone version of the class which is used in our API browser tool [here](https://github.com/Art-of-WiFi/UniFi-API-browser).

 This class can be installed using composer/[packagist](https://packagist.org/packages/art-of-wifi/unifi-api-client) for easy inclusion in your projects.